bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - Start with tor router permanently?
 - Cha stat gains from doing darkweb stuff
+- Small amounts of negative karma gain
+- Caches with port openers, money, or xp

-- Cha contributes slightly to rep gains from faction work?
+- Cha contributes [very slightly] to rep gains from faction work
 - Cha contributes (more?) to regular jobs' pay
 - Cha contributes (more?) to job rep (needed to later join megacorp factions)
-- Small amounts of negative karma gain for breaking into servers?
-- Caches with port openers, money, or xp
+- Cha boosts the stock manipulation effects of hack and grow

 # requirements for MVP: